YiShanLee/HTN-shop2/README.md

 **Since the planner uses a random heuristic it is possible that even an existing plan cannot be found at the first try.
 It is therefore recommended to call (shop2-operator) more than once.**

 ## Limitations
-+ This project implements the input with simplified HDDL from the resources of Datasets named as Transport.
-If the user calls inputs from other enlarged resources may cause nonoptimal solution.
++ This project takes input in the form of simplified HDDL, without method-preconditions, partial ordering of subtasks and global ordering or constraints on the problem.
+Furthermore this implementation supports only the logic operators (AND, NOT) within the definition of effects, preconditions and subtasks.
+If the user calls input from more complex HDDL-resources this may cause non-optimal solutions.
-+ Please follows the formation of HDDL modeling language with respect to simplified version of inputs.
-Furthermore, the restriction on the complexity of modeling language.
-This project limits itself merely on totally ordered or unordered subtasks.
-Also the logic operator (AND, NOT) within effects and precondition of one action or task can be implemented through this project.
-However, the logical operator of OR in the tasks, preconditions or effects can not be reinforced in this project.
-+ Through variables-binding, this project does support merely on the same hierarchical layer of parsing type not on the subtasks' layer or on the superset of current-task' layer.
++ This project supports only backtracking on the layer of one tasklist, i.e. if a chosen task cannot be fulfilled at a point in time the planner will choose another one if there is one.
+It does not support backtracking from a chosen method once a task has been deconstructed into subtasks.

 ## Resources
 *[SBCL](http://www.sbcl.org/) <br/>